Types of Degrees Hospitality Management Majors Are Getting

 |Hispanic or Latino||110|

-Hospitality appeals to people across the globe.
+Americans aren’t the only ones with an interest in Hospitality.
 About 39.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Hospitality Management Majors Make?

 Master’s Degree Starting Salary